TheShadowProgramming/All-projects-web-practice/linux-and-CLI-commands/linux-keyboard-shortcuts.md

 - alt + upwards arrow to bring the line upwards/and the same for downwards
 - alt + shift + upwards/downwards to copy the line upwards or downwards
 - cltr + L to highlight the line and move the cursor below the given line, and then cltr + / to comment it out in the given format jis bhi format me it is supposed to be commented
+- cltr + shift + E to come back to file explorer
+- cltr + shift + G to come back to vcs (git github basically)
 - js docstrings to add proper comment for other to read and understand the code
 - auto-create folder using / while creating a file
 - for reaching the end of the line we use fn + right arrow, and for reaching the start of the line we use fn + left arrow